Multi-scale time-resolved electron diffraction: A case study in moir\'e materials: Introduction

+Instead, the incident probe current often exhibits universal $1/f$ frequency dependence.
+The impact is severe when probing both real-space and reciprocal space features of the sample, as done in micro-diffraction experiments~\cite{li2022kiloelectron,shen2018femtosecond}.
+In optical pump--probe modalities, such as absorption spectroscopy, high-frequency pulse chopping and lock-in detection is an essential technique that reduces frequency-dependent noise~\cite{schriever2008ultrasensitive}, but impossible to adopt in UED without a fast frame rate detector capable of measuring the reference signal at frequencies well above those of the noise sources.

+Ultimately, sample lifetime under the stress of repeated pump--probe cycles imposes a physical bound on total experiment time.
+Therefore, reducing acquisition time by eliminating sources of noise (other than fundamental Poisson uncertainty) significantly increases the breadth of feasible pump--probe experiments.

-Here we deploy a leading example of integrating detector technology --- the Electron Microscope Pixel Array Detector (EMPAD) --- to study the multiscale out-of-equilibrium dynamics of a WSe$_2$/MoSe$_2$ moir\'e bilayer \cite{tate2016high, li2022kiloelectron, bai2020excitons, wang2021diffusivity}.
-For the first time in UED, we resolve the $10 \ \mathrm{nm}$ periodicity of the moir\'e superlattice.
-We integrate the superlattice signal without saturating the more intense Bragg peaks caused by angstr\"om scale interatomic spacing.
-We demonstrate that the $1 \ \mathrm{kHz}$ detector frame rate enables a fast lock-in technique that drastically improves signal-to-noise in measurements of the sample response to ultrafast pumping.
-We show that lock-in data acquisition yields signal-to-noise at the Poisson limit imposed by the total number of probe particles incident on the sample.
+Here we deploy the EMPAD integrating electron detector, with our high brightness keV ultrafast electron micro-diffraction beamline~\cite{li2022kiloelectron}, to probe the out-of-equilibrium dynamics of a WSe$_2$/MoSe$_2$ moir\'e bilayer at long spatial periodicity (high resolution in reciprocal space) and ultrafast time scales~\cite{tate2016high,li2022kiloelectron,bai2020excitons,wang2021diffusivity}.
+For the first time in UED, we resolve a $10 \ \mathrm{nm}$ periodic moir\'e superlattice~\cite{adrian2016complete}.
+We integrate the superlattice signal without saturating the more intense Bragg peaks caused by angstrom scale interatomic spacing.
+We demonstrate that the $1 \ \mathrm{kHz}$ detector frame rate enables a fast pulse chopping technique that drastically improves signal-to-noise in measurements of the sample response to ultrafast pumping.